anzook/Portfolio/README.md

 * index.css (basic modifications and animations on top of mdl)

-## Contributing
+## Updating

-Please feel free to improve, fix, or simply add questions to the question.js files!
-Add your own question bank and design a custom quiz to your needs.
+Please contact me with ways to improve, fix, or simply neat ideas to improve the site.
+If you wish to use this format, it can be easily updated and maintained by updating the portfolio.js file.

 ## Acknowledgements and Credits
 Framework is Material Design Lite (mdl) : https://getmdl.io/